-As this document is circulated more widely (see Section 1.3), the Subcommittee will consult with Member States to ensure the work plan is aligned with their practical and operational requirements.
-The Subcommittee is also committed to working closely with the International Association of Geodesy (IAG), and the International Federation of Surveyors (FIG) and other geodetic organisations to avoid duplication of existing work programs and to enhance existing governance arrangements within the global geodetic community.
+The Subcommittee has consulted widely with Member States on the draft Position Paper through a range of forums including UN-GGIM global and regional forums to ensure the work plan is aligned with the requirements of Member States.
+The Subcommittee has also consulted, and is committed to working closely with the International Association of Geodesy (IAG), and the International Federation of Surveyors (FIG) and other geodetic organizations to avoid duplication of existing work programs and to enhance existing governance arrangements within the global geodetic community.